 Italian Tuna Salad loaded with fresh vegetables, garlic, parsley and olives.
 The no mayo tuna salad is perfect for those who are not a fan of mayonnaise in their tuna salad.
-This low carb tuna recipe is not only delicious and nutritious, it is also Keto friendly.
+This low carb tuna recipe is not only delicious and nutritious, the delicious Mediterranean tuna is also Keto friendly.

 When I was asked to create a sponsored recipe with Genova tuna, I immediately knew what I was going to make.
 I had been planning to make an Italian Tuna Salad recipe for awhile, and their Yellowfin Tuna would be a perfect choice.
 In case you are not familiar, Italian Tuna has no mayo, rather it is dressed in oil and and lemon.
 The tuna salad also features plenty of Italian vegetables and seasoning.